2008 United States presidential election in Texas: Analysis

 Despite the expected loss, Obama improved substantially upon John Kerry's performance in 2004, narrowing the margin of victory from 22.83% down to 11.77%.
 He was able to flip major urban counties such as Dallas, Bexar and Harris counties—home to the cities of Dallas, San Antonio, and Houston respectively.
 Dallas and Harris had been among the first areas of the state to turn Republican, largely due to an influx of Northern expatriates in the 1940s and 1950s.
 Neither county had supported a Democrat for president since 1964.
 Bexar had last gone Democratic in 1996.
-Liberal whites and Hispanic voters in Dallas combined with heavy turnout of African Americans in Houston, and Hispanic turnout in San Antonio helped give Obama the edge and carry these three counties.
-Obama also performed strongly in Travis County, which contains the state capital of Austin.
-Obama also carried El Paso County, which contains the city of El Paso, due in large part to heavy support by Hispanics.
-Obama also carried many of the Latino-majority counties in the Rio Grande Valley along the border with Mexico, which have strongly supported Democrats for decades.
-Although Obama lost the rural Tarrant county, he did well in the southern and eastern parts of Fort Worth and the eastern part of Arlington.
+A strong turnout of minority voters gave Obama the edge in these three counties.
+Obama also performed strongly in Travis County, which contains the state capital and liberal bastion of Austin; El Paso County, which contains the city of El Paso, due in large part to heavy support by Hispanics; and many of the Latino-majority counties in the Rio Grande Valley along the border with Mexico, which have strongly supported Democrats for decades.
+Although Obama lost Tarrant county, he did do well in the southern and eastern parts of Fort Worth and the eastern part of Arlington.

-During the same election, incumbent Republican U.S. Senator John Cornyn was reelected with 54.82% and defeated Democrat Rick Noriega who took in 42.84%.
+During the same election, incumbent Republican U.S. Senator John Cornyn was reelected with 54.82% of the vote to Democrat Rick Noriega’s 42.84%.
 Libertarian Yvonne Adams Schick received the remaining 2.34%.
 Republicans also knocked off a Democratic incumbent from Texas in the U.S. House of Representatives.
 At the state level, however, Democrats picked up three seats in the Texas House of Representatives and one seat in the Texas Senate.